isarandi/metrabs/docs/API.md

 - **image**: a ```uint8``` Tensor of shape ```[H, W, 3]``` containing an RGB image.
 - **intrinsic_matrix**: a ```float32``` Tensor of shape ```[3, 3]```, the camera's intrinsic matrix.
-  If is left at the default value, the intrinsic matrix is determined from the ```default_fov_degrees``` argument.
+  If left at the default value, the intrinsic matrix is determined from the ```default_fov_degrees``` argument.
 - **distortion_coeffs**: a ```float32``` Tensor of shape ```[5]```, five lens distortion
   coefficients according to OpenCV's distortion model and the same order (k1, k2, p1, p2, k3).